Scottsdale, Arizona: Sports and recreation

 The city is the spring training home of the San Francisco Giants, who practice at Scottsdale Stadium in Downtown Scottsdale.
 Scottsdale Stadium also hosts the Scottsdale Scorpions, a minor league baseball team in the Arizona Fall League.
 In February 2011 the Colorado Rockies and Arizona Diamondbacks began sharing a new spring training facility, Salt River Fields at Talking Stick, located on the city's eastern border with the Salt River Pima-Maricopa Indian Community.

-Though none play specifically in the city of Scottsdale, all of the "Big Four" North American major league sports organizations have franchises and play within the Phoenix Metropolitan Area – NBA's Phoenix Suns, NFL's Arizona Cardinals, MLB's Arizona Diamondbacks and NHL's Arizona Coyotes, as well as a WNBA franchise, the Phoenix Mercury.
+Though none play specifically in the city of Scottsdale, three of the "Big Four" North American major league sports organizations have franchises and play within the Phoenix Metropolitan Area – the Phoenix Suns (NBA), the Arizona Cardinals (NFL), and the Arizona Diamondbacks (MLB), as well as the Phoenix Mercury (WNBA).

-Phoenix Rising FC, a member of the United Soccer League, play their home matches at Phoenix Rising FC Soccer Complex, a temporary stadium near Loop 101 and Loop 202.
+Phoenix Rising FC, a member of the United Soccer League, played their home matches at Phoenix Rising FC Soccer Complex, a temporary stadium near Loop 101 and Loop 202.

 Since 2010, the historic WM Waste Management Phoenix Open Golf Tournament – formerly the FBR Open and Phoenix Open, which originally began in 1932 – is now held annually each January at the Tournament Players Club (or "TPC") in North Scottsdale.
 The TPC is adjacent to the large Fairmont Scottsdale Resort.
 It is the largest-attended stop of the annual PGA Tour, attracting well over 500,000 people to the four-day event alone.

 Hiking, rock climbing and other similar outdoor activities are enormously popular throughout the Phoenix area, in large part to the immediate accessibility of mountain areas within or very near the city limits.
 Citizens flock ritually to local favorite Camelback Mountain, in the eastern section of Phoenix, just adjacent to Scottsdale, as well as the McDowell Mountains in the McDowell Sonoran Preserve, at the city's northeastern fringes.

 On January 19, 2013, the Talking Stick Resort hosted King of the Cage's televised mixed martial arts event, Regulators.
 The show, now owned by the Ultimate Fighting Championship, featured future UFC talent like Cody East, Jordan Johnson and flyweight championship contender Ray Borg.